a2stuff/a2d/res/notes/testplan.md

 * On a IIgs, launch DeskTop.
 Launch a IIgs-native program e.g. NoiseTracker.
 Exit and return to DeskTop.
 Verify that the display is not garbled.

+* On the Crossrunner IIgs emulator, launch DeskTop.
+Verify it does not hang on startup.

 ### Apple IIc

 * Run DeskTop on a IIc (or IIc+).
 Start BASIC.SYSTEM.
 Run `POKE 1275,0`. `BYE` to return to DeskTop.
 Verify that the progress bar has a gray background, not "VWVWVW..."